AI Applyd vs Simplify Copilot 2026: Which Tool Wins?

 1. Scoring Before Applying vs Applying Blind

 This was the biggest one.
-With Simplify, I would autofill a Workday form in 2 minutes and hit submit.
-I had no idea my resume was a 34% match for the role.
-I found out later, the hard way, with silence.
+With Simplify, you autofill a Workday form in 2 minutes and hit submit, with no idea whether your resume is even a strong match for the role.
+You find out later, the hard way, with silence.

-With AI Applyd, every job I saved got scored automatically.
+With AI Applyd, every saved job gets scored automatically.
 Below 70%?
-The tool told me which keywords were missing and rewrote the bullets so I could decide if the fix was worth it.
-That single feature raised my average match score from 34% to 78% in two weeks.
+The tool flags which keywords are missing and rewrites the bullets so you can decide if the fix is worth it.
+That single feature can lift an average match score from the low thirties into the high seventies in a couple of weeks.

 2. Cloud Auto-Apply vs Autofill

-AI Applyd runs a real browser in the cloud that fills and submits applications while I sleep.
-I wake up, review the dashboard, and see which companies my resume went to overnight.
-On the Hired Yesterday plan, I get screenshots of every submitted application as proof.
+AI Applyd runs a real browser in the cloud that fills and submits applications while you sleep.
+You wake up, review the dashboard, and see which companies your resume went to overnight.
+On the Hired Yesterday plan, you get screenshots of every submitted application as proof.

 3. Full Stack vs Autofill-Only